awhooshingwind/awhooshingwind.github.io/resume.md

     - Salt and nitrites for various proteins (bacon, salami, both beet and beef-based pastramis)
     - Salt, lactic and aceitic acids for fresh produce (sour fruits, kimchi, myriad pickles and condiments)
 - Continued a decade's worth of research into Maillard reactions
-- Collaborated with very diverse crews at many styles of restaurant (hence the et. al), from fine-dining to fast-casual, most roles involving leadership (sous chef, trainer, lead cook, etc), happy to provide any additional information
+- Collaborated with diverse crews at many styles of restaurant (hence the et. al), from fine-dining to fast-casual, mostly leadership roles (sous chef, trainer, lead cook, etc), happy to provide any additional information
 - Fine-tuned a pretty tasty chilaquiles recipe